 Years of testing have determined that there is no overall difference in durability or resiliency between nylon 6 and nylon 6,6.
 While nylon 6,6 does have a higher melting point than nylon 6, that is of little consequence to the performance of the carpet on the floor.

-One additional point to consider regarding the differences between the two types of nylon is that nylon 6 is more easily recyclable back into carpet (known as cradle to cradle recycling) than is nylon 6,6.
+One additional point to consider regarding the differences between the two types of nylon is that nylon 6 is more easily recycled back into carpet (known as cradle to cradle recycling) than nylon 6,6 is.

 Generally, nylons produced in-house will cost less than those purchased elsewhere.
 This is due to the elimination of the additional link in the supply chain and is not usually an indication that in-house nylons are of lower quality.

 Nylon is readily available at all price points.
 It is a versatile fiber that can be used in a lower grade (entry-level) products for added durability over other inexpensive fiber types (such as polyester and olefin), but it is also suitable for higher-end products with longer warranties.